LearnersGuild/guide/GLOSSARY.md

 The Guild or a Learner may initiate membership cancellation during the first five weeks of the program.
 In this case, the Learner leaves the Guild and financial obligations are terminated.
 Membership cancellation means the departing Learner does not retain access to any of the Guild's programmatic offerings.

-## Partner

-Partner is the term we use for people who work in the Guild Core.
-A Partner is an employee of Learners Guild who has an open ended, fixed employment.

 ## Phase Interview {#phase-interview}

 A coding challenge and technical comprehension interview with an SEP that enables Learners to advance from one phase to another.
 Learners can attempt a phase interview twice within a phase.

-## Phase Boundary Interview \(PBI\) {#pbi}

-A phase interview taken either for the second time, or for the first time in the eighth week of a phase.

 ## Software Engineering Practitioner \(SEP\)